mwbouwkamp-mendix/pomo-creation/README.md

 ## Contributing
 * Checkout the project
-* Create a feature branch from the branch develop
+* Create a feature branch from the branch develop (source control -> elipsis -> branch -> Create branch)
 * Commit your changes
 * Push to branch
 * Open a Pull Request